hamzehkhazaei/EECS3221_Xv6_AddSysCall_Assignment_3/README.md

    ```bash
    make qemu
    ```
-2. In the xv6 shell, run `ls` to see the list of availabe programs; you should see your test program in there:
+2. In the xv6 shell, run `ls` to see the list of available programs; you should see your test program in there:
    <img src="source/ls.png" alt="Description" style="max-width:100%; width:300px;">

 3. In the xv6 shell, run your test program: